cengelif/Relevancer/README.md

 # Relevancer
-This project is created and developed by Ali HURRIYETOGLU, Elif TURKAY and Ron Boortman.
+This project is created and developed by Ali Hurriyetoglu, Elif Turkay and Ron Boortman.